-Please NOTE that the URL displayed in your browser address bar is often the WRONG link to use!
+PLEASE NOTE that the URL displayed in your browser address bar may be the WRONG link to use!
 When using a library database, do NOT simply copy and paste these links.

 If you want to link to an article in a library resource, look for something called a "Persistent" or "Durable" link.
-EBSCO, our primary vendor for library resources, provides properly formatted persistent links to specific articles, as well as an entire set of search results.
-You might want to link to the latter as a potential reading list.
+EBSCO, our primary vendor for library resources, provides what they call a "Permalink" to a specific article or an entire set of search results.
+TIP: You can also link to a set of results as a potential reading list.

 Whenever you create links to library resources, it is a good idea to test those links from both on- and off-campus locations.
 This will spare your students--and you--problems later on!

-If you have questions, or need help, please contact Loring Prest, the library's webmaster.
+If you have questions, or need help, please contact Loring Prest, the library's Electronic Resources Librarian and Webmaster.
 He will be happy to help you create links to library resources.